lintangdigdoyo/crypto-market/README.md

   NX is a powerful toolkit for building and managing monorepo project.
 The reason use NX because it provides a number of _benefits_ such as:

+  - **Code sharing between apps:** We can easily share code like functions and components between projects, so it can reduce duplication and gives a consistency in the codebase.
   - **Caching build and test processes:** NX uses caching to optimize build and test times, making it faster and more efficient.
-  - **Code sharing between apps:** We can easily share code like functions and components between projects, so it can reduce duplication and gives a consistency in the codebase.
-  - **Ease of management:** NX provides set of tools for managing monorepo, such as code generation and dependency management.
+  - **Easy to use:** NX provides tools for managing monorepo, such as code generation, plugins and dependency management.

-  While NX provides a number of benefits, there are also some _tradeoffs_:
+  While NX provides a number of benefits, but there is still _tradeoff_ to consider:

-  - **Dependency management:** it can be difficult to manage dependencies across multiple projects than in a traditional single-project setup.
-Be careful and mindful of versioning and dependency conflicts to ensure that all projects remain compatible.
+  - **Dependencies management:** it can be difficult to manage dependencies across multiple projects than in a traditional single-project setup.
+We should be careful and mindful of versioning and dependency conflicts to ensure that all projects remain compatible.
-  - **Configuration complexity:** Even though NX provides a set of tools for managing and generating projects and dependencies, it still can also lead to additional configuration complexity.
-Sometimes it may need to spend more time configuring and customizing the setup in order to get the most out of it.

 - **Next:**